-In the midst of the pandemic, Prime Minister Netanyahu has formed a new Israeli government that appears able and determined to carry out unilateral annexation of occupied Palestinian territory in the West Bank.
-It’s been agreed that, with the approval of the Trump administration, they could begin annexation as early as July 1st.
-That means that those who care about Israelis, Palestinians and the US-Israel relationship have just weeks to stop this disaster.
+In the midst of the pandemic, Prime Minister Netanyahu formed an Israeli emergency government that appears able and determined to carry out unilateral annexation of occupied Palestinian territory in the West Bank.
+It was agreed that, with the approval of the Trump administration, Netanyahu could begin annexation as early as July 1st.

 Annexation would be deliberately intended to prevent the creation of a Palestinian state alongside Israel, and would institutionalize an undemocratic system in which Israel would rule permanently over stateless Palestinian residents of the West Bank.
 It would fundamentally betray the vision and democratic principles of Israel’s founders, severely imperil the US-Israel relationship and make it nearly impossible to maintain broad support for Israel in the US.

 Standing together with American lawmakers, policy experts and an overwhelming portion of the Israeli security establishment, we’re making clear why annexation would be so destructive — and taking action to stop it.

 A brief on what annexation by this Israeli government might look like and what its consequences could be.

 Results of an in-depth, year-long study by retired Israeli generals on the consequences of annexation.

 A former legal adviser to Israel's Ministry of Foreign Affairs discusses the potential consequences of annexation and steps the US could take to prevent annexation from moving forward.